-- Shai Hills-We dedicate some time to look for the White-crowned Cliff Chat which is special to this place
+- Shai Hills: here we spend time looking for the White-crowned Cliff Chat, which is a special sight in this place

-- Kakum-A visit to the famous Canopy Walkway I such of Congo Serpent Eagle, Violet-backed Hyliota and Brown Nightjar
+- Kakum: a visit to the famous canopy walkway in search of Congo Serpent Eagle, Violet-backed Hyliota and Brown Nightjar

-- Bonkro-A visit to the nesting site of Yellow-headed Picathartes is a special treat
+- Bonkro: a visit to the nesting site of Yellow-headed Picathartes

-- Mole-Safari drive and birding on foot.
-White-throated Francolin, Spotted Creeper, Standard-winged Nightjar are some of the highlights.
-African Savannah Elephants can be watched bathing in the waterholes during the heat of the day
+- Mole: safari drive and birding on foot searching for the White-throated Francolin, Spotted Creeper and Standard-winged Nightjar.
+Elephants can also be seen bathing in the waterholes during the heat of the day

 Accommodation - Standard Tema Hotel

-After a wonderful days birding we continue to Jukwa and our hotel to relax, reflect and add the many new species to our bird list.
+After a wonderful day's birding, we continue to Jukwa and our hotel to relax, reflect and add many new species to our bird list.

 Accommodation - Standard Jukwa Lodge

-An early breakfast as we head for the world famous canopy walkway at Kakum National Park which is approximately 15 minutes’ drive from our lodge.
-We aim to get to Kakum for first light enabling us to spend the most critical bird viewing hours 40 meters above the forest floor on the canopy walkway, which 7 platforms are large enough to support Telescopes.
-The 360 km² Kakum National Park protects secondary upper guinea semi-deciduous tropical rainforest and it is a wonderful feeling being so close to the canopy of this beautiful forest.
+After an early breakfast, we head for the world-famous canopy walkway at Kakum National Park, which is approximately 15 minutes’ drive from our lodge.
+We aim to get to Kakum for first light, enabling us to spend the most critical bird viewing hours 40 metres above the forest floor on the canopy walkway.
+Seven of the platforms are large enough to support telescopes.
+The 139 square mile (360 km²) Kakum National Park protects secondary Upper Guinea semi-deciduous tropical rainforest - it is a wonderful feeling being so close to the canopy of this beautiful forest.

-Weavers, Green Hylia, Golden, Slender-billed and Little Grey Greenbuls, African Green Pigeon, Yellow-billed Turaco, Emerald Cuckoo, Blue-throated Roller, Yellow-throated, Red-rumped and Speckled Tinkerbirds, Hairy-breasted and Naked-faced Barbets, Usshers and Little Grey Flycatchers, Cassins Honeybird and African Pied Hornbill to mention a few.
-The raptors we have a chance to see include, Congo Serpent Eagle, African Harrier Hawk, Palm Nut Vulture, Cassins Hawk Eagle, European Honey and Red-necked Buzzards.
-Some of the more difficult but still possible species from the canopy include Long-tailed Hawk, Black Dwarf Hornbill, Yellow-footed Honeyguide and Black-collard Lovebird.
-After a wonderful morning we return to our lodge to freshen up and enjoy our lunch.
-During the heat of mid-afternoon, you will have the option of birding around our lodges grounds, resting in your air conditioned rooms, around the pool and bar or you could choose to go on a cultural excursion to Cape Coast castle, compliments of Ashanti African Tours.
+After a wonderful morning, we return to our lodge to freshen up and enjoy our lunch.
+During the heat of mid-afternoon, you will have the option of birding around our lodge's grounds, resting in your air-conditioned rooms or around the pool and bar.
+Or, you could choose to go on a cultural excursion to Cape Coast castle, compliments of Ashanti African Tours.

-We re-visit the canopy walkway in the evening when our main targets will be the Brown-cheeked, Black and Yellow-casqued Hornbills, Great Blue Turaco, Brown Nightjar and Fraser’s eagle owl amongst other specials.
-Our evening will be spent at the lodges restaurant and bar discussing the day’s sightings, adding to our checklist and enjoying the atmosphere of our surroundings.
+We revisit the canopy walkway in the evening when our main targets will be the Brown-cheeked, Black and Yellow-casqued Hornbills, Great Blue Turaco, Brown Nightjar and Fraser’s Eagle-owl amongst others.
+Our evening will be spent at the lodge's restaurant and bar discussing the day’s sightings, adding to our checklist and enjoying the atmosphere of our surroundings.